 In Basho’s day there existed a different but similar word, aware, which described the state of being open or sensitive to things.
 Aware is pronounced ‘ah wah ray’ but coincidentally has a similar meaning to the English word aware, as in awareness.
 The English word aware, comes from the German root, which is more about wariness, than artistic sensitivity, so we can’t quite equate the two.

-Both sabi and aware have to do with an openness to poetic qualities in an object or place, especially when we are unhurried or alone.
-The emphasis is on sensitivity and emotional receptivity.
+Aware has to do with an openness to poetic qualities in an object or place, especially when we are unhurried or alone.
+The emphasis is, like with sabi, on sensitivity and emotional receptivity.
 Aware was part of a popular phrase, “Mono no aware” which is translated as “an awareness of the poignancy of things.”
 The poignancy comes, usually, from a things impermanence or transience.
 Howard Rheingold in his book, They Have a Word for It, writes of aware: “Would cherry blossoms be as poignantly beautiful if they bloomed all year round, or if they were as tough as walnuts?”
 Seeing the cherry blossom with the awareness that they are only here for a few days each year, makes them more valuable.

 Aware is the “ah” or “oh” of sorrow, and sabi is the ‘ah” or “oh” of insight.

 For an excellent discussion of sabi in the work of Basho, see: Sabi, Nature, and the Relationship by Riley B. Irwin